jimmyhang6/Plaid-Lab/README.md

 1. In the new Chrome tab you just opened (http://localhost:8001), click on '**Connect with Plaid**'
 2. Click '**Continue**' to accept the privacy policy
-3. Select a financial institution by clicking on any logo on the screen :bank:
+3. Select a financial institution by clicking on any logo on the screen (except USAA) :bank:
 4. Type '**user_good**' in the user ID field
 5. Type '**pass_good**' in the password field
 6. Click '**Submit**'